Not Insane or Anything You Want To: Side one: "Not Insane" (19:58)

 The album begins with two and a half minutes of studio chatter before a live performance, in which the background noise of the venue's air conditioning system is discussed.
-Over this is layered the lilting vocalization of Austin's or Ossman's first wife.
+Over this is layered the lilting vocalization of Annalee Austin or Tiny Ossman (wives of Phil and David, who performed with the group in The Martian Space Party).
 This segues into a commercial by Dexter Fogg (Austin) for a fictional album called Dope Humor of the '70s.

 This segues into a recording of Bergman's and Proctor's introduction of their first 1970 Shakespeare parody, "Waiting on the Count of Monte Cristo, or Someone Like Him".
 This is spliced into the newly written "shipboard scene".

 At the end of this scene, Bergman interrupts as continuity announcer Rocky Rokomoto for a commercial break in his Million-dollar Monster Classic "Anything You Want To".
 This segues into a commercial for "Mr. Yamamoto of Hollywood".
 The Shakespeare movie returns with the "ghost on the battlements" scene from Martian Space Party.

 The next scene is a newly recorded commercial by Austin and Bergman for "La Bomba Shelter", a dive where drug-laced foods are served.
 Bergman is an African American jazz singer, who taunts WALTER (the Watch-And-Listen-To-Everything Robot, voiced by Ossman) into trying to find him.